Location Sharing

 Implementation outline

-• Ability to stop sharing the live location and update the message with the end time.
+• A way to stop live sharing and update the message

 Creating a static/live location message